alonsuissa12/CPP_EX3/README.md

 ### Running the Program
 1. **Compile and run the Program**: type in terminal the command: make catan
 2. **note!** somtimes the command compile the files and fail to run it if thats the case close it with CTRL + C and try again

+### During Gameplay

+1. It is a interactive well explain itself gameplay. if you know the ruls of the game (above) you can just run it and start playing! even though, if you want more explenation about how the program works here it is:

+2. **Starting the Game**:
+   - The program will prompt the first player to place a settlement and a road.
+Follow the instructions by entering the tile resources and numbers around the vertex where you want to place your settlement.
+   - Repeat the process for the second and third players.

+3. **Turn Actions**:
+   - On your turn, you will be presented with a list of actions.
+Choose an action by typing the corresponding number.

+#### Example Actions:

+**Placing a Settlement**:
+   - Select the option to place a settlement (usually option 3).
+   - Enter the resources and numbers of the three tiles around the vertex where you want to place your settlement.
+For example, if you want to place a settlement at the intersection of a brick, wheat, and wood tile, you might enter:
+     ```
+     Enter the resource of the tile (0 - brick, 1 - iron, 2 - wheat, 3 - wood, 4 - wool, 5 - desert, 6 - sea):
+     0
+     Enter the dice number of the tile:
+     8
+     Enter the resource of the tile (0 - brick, 1 - iron, 2 - wheat, 3 - wood, 4 - wool, 5 - desert, 6 - sea):
+     2
+     Enter the dice number of the tile:
+     4
+     Enter the resource of the tile (0 - brick, 1 - iron, 2 - wheat, 3 - wood, 4 - wool, 5 - desert, 6 - sea):
+     3
+     Enter the dice number of the tile:
+     5
+     ```

+**Rolling the Dice**:
+   - Choose the option to roll the dice (usually option 1).
+This will determine which hexes produce resources.

+**Building a Road**:
+   - Select the option to place a road (usually option 2).
+   - Enter the resources and numbers of the two tiles between which you want to place your road.

+**Buying a Development Card**:
+   - Choose the option to buy a development card (usually option 5).

+**Using a Development Card**:
+   - Select the option to use a development card (usually option 7).
+   - Enter the index of the development card you want to use.

+**Trading Resources**:
+   - Choose the option to trade with players (usually option 9) or the bank (usually option 10).
+   - Follow the prompts to specify the resources you want to give and receive.

+**Ending Your Turn**:
+   - Choose the option to end your turn (usually option 11).
+The next player will then take their turn.

+3. **Viewing Information**:
+   - You can view your resources, development cards, and the current state of the board by selecting the appropriate options from the list of actions.

+4. **Winning the Game**:
+   - The game will automatically end and declare a winner once a player reaches 10 Victory Points.

+### Notes:
+- Ensure you enter valid and accurate information when prompted. if u failed to do so the program will let you to try again
+- The game follows the sequence of actions as described, and players must adhere to the rules for building and trading.

+Enjoy playing Settlers of Catan with your friends!